 It is now time to remove remaining malware from your site, by going through the list of infected files in File Manager.
 You can always contact our support and ask for an updated list of files that are (still) infected.

-Check out our step-by-step guide to lead you through the process: Update WordPress manually.
+Check out our step-by-step guide to lead you through the process: Update WordPress manually

 Plugins - If the hacker gained access through a plugin, the malware will usually be located in the plugins folder.

-Check our guide on how to do this: Change your WordPress theme from the database.
+Check our guide on how to do this: Change your WordPress theme from the database

 You add a login to your site with the .htaccess file.
 Check out our guide for more information.

-Access can be restored if all malware has been removed and you updated WordPress, and all plugins and themes, or added password protection to your site.
+Access can be restored if all malware has been removed and you updated WordPress and all plugins and themes or added password protection to your site.

-Check plugins and themes - Go through all your plugins and themes and remove the ones that you don't use.
-Also, check if the plugins and themes that you do use are still maintained.
+Check plugins and themes - Go through all your plugins and themes and remove the ones you don't use.
+Also, check if the plugins and themes you use are still maintained.
 If you can see that a plugin hasn't been updated during the last year, it's a good idea to look for an alternative.